-Account Based Marketing (ABM) is trending hot in 2019.
+Account Based Marketing (ABM) is trending hot.
 But is it really the miracle solution for B2B sales and marketing?

 I have seen marketing evolve, due to an increased understanding of buying psychology and behaviour, as well as an increased ability to analyse vast amounts of customer and market data.

 We are now experiencing a new digital playing field.
 Offering a more finely-tuned approach to older concepts like “inbound marketing”, Account Based Marketing seems like a natural step in the evolution of B2B marketing strategy.

 Account Based Marketing is a strategic approach that involves aligning directly with the sales team to decide who are the key companies you would like to take on as clients.
 Then you create targeted and personalised campaigns to speak directly to those client accounts.

 It is similar to running campaigns targeting buyer personas, but instead of targeting a persona or group of individuals with similar demographics, sociographics and psychographics, you just target the stakeholders (influencers and decision makers) of one business or account.

 ABM also typically tends to targets enterprise-level sales organisations with over 1,000 employees.

 It is not surprising that marketing teams using this approach are seeing higher ROI than with other approaches.
 There are also higher rates of customer retention and increase in customer lifetime value.

 You can then apply ABM to your existing tactics that are producing good results, and possibly consider new tactics to include.
 For example, if you are not currently sending LinkedIn Inmails to targeted accounts, rolling out ABM can be a good opportunity to try this tactic and track the results.